jcoliver/biodiversity-sdm-lesson/troubleshooting.md

 1. R is *case sensitive*, so upper case letters mean something different than lower case letters.
 This is also true for file names.
 So if you save a file with the name `my_data.csv`, but try to refer to it in R as `My_Data.csv`, R will produce an error message (generally something like `"cannot find input file"` or `"no such file or directory"`).
 2. Avoid setting the working directory in R (i.e. don't use the `setwd` command).

-### Downloading iNaturalist data
-1. You will need to download occurrence data for both butterfly and one of its host plants.
-To do so, go to iNaturalist and search for one of the two species.
-2. Click on the `Filters` button to the right of the search bar near the top of the screen.
-Here you can change the filters to sort your observations to only include verifiable or research grade (note these will affect the number of observations you have to work with).
-Be sure to record any filters you place on your search.
-3. Click the `Download` button in the lower right hand area of this pop up window.
-This will bring you to a new screen with many different options.
-At the very least you should see the species you searched for in the **Taxon** box about 1/3 of the way down the screen.
-Scroll through this page and select the options you would like.
-Importantly, the more options you choose in **3.
-Choose Columns**, the longer it will take to download your data.
-You should look carefully and think about the data that might be useful to you when considering your results.
-At the very least, you _must_ have the **latitude** and **longitude** columns checked as these are necessary for generating maps in the next part of the project.
-4. Once you have made your selections, click `Create export`.
-This may take a few minutes depending on how much data you downloaded.
-5. Save the file as a csv file in the data folder within the `biodiversity-sdm-lesson` folder you downloaded from Git through RStudio.
-Rename the file `<genus_species>_data.csv` (replace <genus_species> with the appropriate names; for example, if you downloaded data for _Papilio cresphontes_, the file should be called `Papilio_cresphontes_data.csv`).
-Note: there can be no spaces in your file names - use an underscore ("_") any place you would otherwise want to put a space.
-6. Repeat for the second species of interest.

 ### Additional resources
 + [Setup and configure R and RStudio on a Mac](https://www.youtube.com/watch?v=cmj8Oi6PFe0) (16:18)
 + [Brief navigation introduction to RStudio on a Mac](https://www.youtube.com/watch?v=bGBgjZd6YHw) (2:21)